Student Housing: A future-oriented asset class with potential

 Stable demand

-The demand for student housing is very stable due to demographic developments and urbanization.
+The demand for student housing is very stable due to demographic trends and urbanization.

-Compared to other asset classes, student housing has a high occupancy rate of over 95% and is crisis-resistant.
+Student housing has a high occupancy rate of over 95% compared to other asset classes and is resilient to crises.

 Attractive returns

-Student housing offers investors attractive returns and, due to the higher fluctuation, higher return potential than traditional residential property.
+Student housing offers investors attractive returns, and due to the higher turnover, also higher return opportunities than traditional residential real estate.

 Inflation protection

-The rents for student housing can be adjusted to inflation and are not subject to rent controls or similar regulations.
+Rents for student housing can be adjusted for inflation and are not subject to rent control or similar regulations.

 About Us